Team Official Handbook

 A Team Official from each team must complete a game report following each game.
 For U9-U12 games you will be asked to report on the status of the game only, and then provide game feedback.
 For U13-U18 games The report will include status of the game, the score, goal scorers, shut-outs, red and yellow cards and the opportunity to provide feedback regarding your team, the opposition, and the match official.

-Please ensure you are referring to your game sheet when completed your game report.
+Please ensure you are referring to your game sheet when completing your game report.
 This will help ensure that there are no errors in reporting.

 The Game Feedback questions portion of the report is collected and reviewed by the League.
 Any patterns of issues with match officials, or teams are noted and followed-up on.
 If there is a specific incident that you believe should be reported regarding the opposition or the match official please provide a report to your Club representative who can then make the determination if it should be brought to the attention of the League.